pkiosif/Modeling-pDDs/README.md

 # pDD Problem Code and Benchmarks

-This repository contains the code and benchmarks for solving the pDD problem, which accompanies the paper titled **"Modeling the pid-spersion problem with distance constraints"**.
+This repository contains the code and benchmarks for solving the pDD problem, which accompanies the paper titled **"Modeling the p-dispersion problem with distance constraints"**.

 ## Folder Structure